themeum/kirki/docs/docs/controls/custom.md

 Custom controls allow you to add raw HTML in a control.
 Mostly used for informative controls, expanatory headers etc, but you can use it for whatever you want.

 You can enter your custom HTML in the field's `default` argument.

+### Usage

+The `custom` control does not return any value.
+Its function is usually decorative and informational in the customizer.